 Not every monetization strategy fits every app.
 It is therefore advisable to start thinking about the various possibilities of monetizing apps in the concept phase.
 Depending on the monetization model, the implementation requires more or less development effort, which should also be included.
 Basically, there are two sources for sales with one app:

 Alternative forms of profitable apps

 The Return on Investment (ROI) of many successful apps does not take place within the app but indirectly.
 This means that the app promotes the image, appeals to potential customers, reaches a new target group, or serves as a means to an end.
-There are also countless apps which are developed to optimize processes and thus save a lot of costs, but do not generate sales in the classic sense.
+There are also countless apps which are developed to optimize processes and thus save a lot of costs but do not generate sales in the classic sense.

-Many apps are therefore developed as marketing instruments, as services or tools in order to bring about monetization (or cost savings) outside the app economy.
+Many apps are therefore developed as marketing instruments, like services or tools in order to bring about monetization (or cost savings) outside the app economy.
 For example, the all-in-one Smarthome App SARAH for HUBWARE AG, which can be downloaded free of charge from the App Store.
 The end customers must first procure the necessary smart hardware components and have the networks set up and paid for in house before this app has any real benefit for the Smarthome owners.
 Of course, there are also non-profit projects where the aim of the app is to provide a social or ecological benefit and, for example, to sensitize humanity to our plastic problem or the protection of animals.

-The classic monetisation strategies for apps
+The classic monetization strategies for apps

 The main app business models and revenue streams are: